The effect of stellar encounters on the dark matter annihilation signal from prompt cusps

 Perhaps even more intriguing than the implications for constraining dark matter, the predicted contribution to the IGRB offers an independent test for the dark matter interpretation of the Galactic Centre excess.
 If the GCE is due to annihilation, then we predict an additional approximately isotropic $\gamma$-ray signal that would comprise about $40\%$ of the observed 1 to 10~GeV background for a $\SI{100}{\giga \electronvolt}$ WIMP.
 If we additionally consider that different WIMP models can lead to a factor $\sim 2$ variation in predicted cusp J-factors \citep[consider][Figure 7 and Equation 2]{delos_white_annihilation_2022}, the total dark matter contribution should range between $20\%$ and $80\%$ of the observed IGRB.
 Given current uncertainties in the (apparently dominant) contribution of star-forming galaxies and AGN to the observed signal, it is unclear, whether there is room for such a component.
 A careful reevaluation of these other contributions to the $\gamma$-ray background is clearly well motivated.
-Our work here can be used to infer templates for the spatial and spectral shapes of the predicted annihilation signal from prompt cusps.
+The combination of total flux, the spatial morphology and the spectrum of the IGRB can be used simultaneously to constrain the existence of such an additional component.
+Our work here can be used to infer templates for such an analysis.